kdlasbang/cmpe283-assignment2/README.md

 ## Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?

-## 1.Yes, the number of exits increase in stable rate.
+## 1.No, the number of exits increase not in stable rate.
+I/O to disk, page fault exits or exception may perform I guess.
 ## 2. Approximately 1500000 exits for a full VM boot entail.